rosencrantz96/flow_task/README.md

 ### commit convention

-- fix: for bug fixes<br>
+- fix: for bug fixes
-- feat: for new features<br>
+- feat: for new features
-- docs: for documentation changes<br>
+- docs: for documentation changes
-- style: code formatting, whitespace modifications, or improvements to code style<br>
+- style: code formatting, whitespace modifications, or improvements to code style
-- refactor: for code refactoring<br>
+- refactor: for code refactoring
-- test: for adding or modifying tests<br>
+- test: for adding or modifying tests
 - chore: for updates to dependencies, configuration changes, or modifications to build scripts.